finger563/CS283Project/README.md

 ------------------
 To run the server, simply run

-	SBFE_Server -i <ip address>:<port number>
+	SBFE_Server -i <ip address>:<port number> - l <Level ID number>

 If you do not provide the -i argument, the server will default to 127.0.0.1:9999.
+The Level ID defaults to 0, which is a test world.
+Worlds available are:
+ * 0 = Test world
+ * 1 = Room with crates
+ * 2 = Series of rooms

 Also, if you want to show the command line options, just run

 	SBFE_Server -?